US/Chinese competition for resources creates opportunities for Latin America

 Take Action

 Your support could really help the families.
 When I asked what people could do, Nestor said the first thing is put pressure on the US administration to deliver the notification of trial to Gonzalo Sanchez de Lozada, Carlos Sánchez Berzaín and Jorge Berindoague.
-You can send a message to the US Secretary of State, Condoleezza Rice by posting a
+You can send a message to the US Secretary of State, Condoleezza Rice by posting a message on their website.
+He also said some of the families are in dire need of financial assistance after losing their principal income-earners.
+If you would like to make a donation, contact me and I will liaise to pass on any money.

 Read more!